Harinama sankirtana in Loi Bazar, 1984

 The Hare Krishna maha-mantra, in Devanagari.
 (Photo credit: Wikipedia)

-My college room mate's name is Chris Nelson.
-Chris Nelson is also the name of a close childhood friend.
+My college room mate's name was Chris Nelson.

 The Vedas say that if anyone even unknowingly chants the Holy Name of God - such as Krishna or Rama - they are spiritually benefitted.
-If you take the name Chris Nelson and parse it like so - chrishne lson - you will notice that the chrisne part is the same as krishna.
+If you take the name Chris Nelson and parse it like so - chrisne lson - you will notice that the chrisne part is simlar in sound to krishna.

 Veg Seattle!
 Why Veg: Animals